lersouza/kubespin/README.md

 ## Running examples

-The `examples/` path contain some examples on how to take advantage of `kubespin` and `jsonnet`.
+The `examples/` path contains some examples on how to take advantage of `kubespin` and `jsonnet`.
 To try it, run:

 ```bash
 cd examples/
 kubespin myapps.json -t ./templates/
 ```

-## The Manisfest file
+## The Manifest file

 The manifest file is a json file that holds a declaration for your app modules and pipelines.